hvmerode/junit-pipeline/README.md

 <br></br>

 #### Define unit test ####
-The __junit-pipeline__ library contains a set of commands - used in unit tests - to manipulate the pipeline.
-Let's go over them:
+The __junit-pipeline__ library contains a set of methods - used in unit tests - to manipulate the pipeline.
+Let's go over a few of them:
+> Note, that this is only a subset of the methods available.

 <br></br>

 ```java